 The current RFL Strategy of the Movement comes to an end in 2018 and while new technologies are developing rapidly and the humanitarian landscape evolves, the Movement must take a critical look at its capacities and rethink its way of working.
 We are at a crucial point, midway through the development of a new RFL Strategy, and it is essential that the leaders of the Movement provide direction to this process based on preliminary strategic orientations outlined in the report to the Council of Delegates.

-This workshop will debate selected strategic orientations of the new RFL Strategy with the aim of informing its further development.
-The discussion will include important dimensions related to missing persons and their families.
+This workshop debated selected strategic orientations of the new RFL Strategy with the aim of informing its further development.
+The discussion included important dimensions related to missing persons and their families.